The Secret To Good Communication

 • I am the biggest problem in our communication.

-• What can I do to help them understand me?
+• What can I do to help my spouse understand me?

-• I’ll start to share my emotions regardless if they ever start ____________.
+• I’ll start to share my emotions regardless of whether they ever share theirs.

 • I’ll start listening more so I can better understand them, but ultimately because I care about them.